tylerchg/Personal-Project/README.md

 ## Questions I wanted to answer:

-- What were the leading economic indicators like during past recessions?
+- Does lower real interest rates result in higher unemployment and inflation rates?
+What were the leading economic indicators like during past recessions?
 - What were the unemployment and real interest rates like when inflation rates were less than or equal to 2%?
 - When did the U.S. economy (in years) have the highest unemployment when inflation rates were less than or equal to 2%?
 - When did the U.S. economy (in years) have the highest inflation rates?